 For the most recent estimate of graduate tuition and fees, please visit the Registrar's website.
 Most students in our research-based graduate programs are supported by assistantships, training grants from the National Institutes of Health, funds from special endowments established to support graduate education in selected areas, or extramural/intramural research funds, all of which provide a monthly stipend to our students.
 Direct application to competitive individual fellowships also is encouraged.
 The majority of our students also receive some portion of tuition coverage from their advisors.
 Financial arrangements are made on an individual basis and the above provisions are guidelines, not guarantees.
 Please visit the Student Financial Services website for additional financial aid options.

 All full-fee paying resident-instruction graduate students are required to enroll in the CSU student health insurance plan or to opt-out by demonstrating comparable health insurance coverage.
 Additionally, all international students, regardless of enrollment status, are required to carry comprehensive health insurance through CSU.
-More information about the health insurance policy can be found on the Graduate School's website.
+More information about the health insurance policy can be found on the CSU' Graduate School's website.